Computational tools for twisted topological Hochschild homology of equivariant spectra: Hochschild homology for Green functors

 Since a Green functor for the trivial group is just a ring, the theory of Hochschild homology for Green functors described above also yields new ring invariants.
 In \cite{BlGeHiLa}, the authors computed the $C_{p^n}$-twisted Hochschild homology of the ring ${\F}_p$.
 Here we provide an additional explicit example, computing the $C_{p^n}$-twisted Hochschild homology of $\Z$.

 \begin{exmp} The ring $\mathbb{Z}$, considered as a Green functor for the trivial group, is the Burnside Mackey functor for the trivial group.
-Since the norm from $H$ to $G$ of the $H$-Burnside Mackey functor is the $G$-Burnside Mackey functor \cite{MThesis}, $N_e^{C_p}\underline{\Z}$ is the $C_p$-Burnside functor, $\m{A}^{C_p}$, which is given by the following diagram.
+The norm from $H$ to $G$ of the $H$-Burnside Mackey functor is the $G$-Burnside Mackey functor \cite{MThesis}, so $N_e^{C_p}{\Z}$ is the $C_p$-Burnside functor, $\m{A}^{C_p}$.

 Since the Burnside functor is a unit for the box product, $\left(\m{A}^{C_p}\right)^{\square(q+1)}=\m{A}^{C_p}$ for all $q$, whence the $C_p$-twisted cyclic bar construction on $\m{A}^{C_p}$ is $\m{A}^{C_p}$ in each degree.
 The action of the Weyl group is trivial, so each face map is an isomorphism.
 Calculating the homology of the complex